Byakkotai statue on Mt. Iimoriyama

 Tanagura Castle Ruins (Kamegajo Park)

-Tanagura Castle Ruins<Information>
+Tanagura Castle Ruins <Information>

 • Name: Tanagura Castle Ruins

-• Address: Tanagura Castle Ruins, Tanagura Town, Higashi Shirakawa District, Fukushima Prefecture 963-6131
+• Address: Tanagura Castle Ruins, Tanagura Town, Higashishirakawa District, Fukushima Prefecture, 963-6131

-• URL: Tanagura Town official website
+• URL: Tanagura Town Official Website

 Google Map

-Statue of Nihonmatsu Boys' Team
+Statue of the Nihonmatsu Youth Corps

-Statue of Nihonmatsu Boys' Team
+Statue of the Nihonmatsu Youth Corps

-Nihonmatsu Castle Ruins<Information>
+Nihonmatsu Castle Ruins <Information>

 Google Map